Academic Map

 GE Core Social Science3

-GE Core Humanities/Diversity course3
+GE Core Humanities/Exploring the Human Experience course3

 Required Milestones: Term 1